How to encourage good behaviour in your child?

 Many parents especially first timers, struggle with their child’s behaviour while growing up in the initial years.
 This often lead to frustration and sometimes being guilty of not able to take care of him/her.

-Here are some practical tips for putting this positive approach into action.
+Here we are listing out some practical tips for putting few positive approach into action.

 1. Be a role model

 Use your own behaviour to guide your child.
 Your child watches you get clues on how to behave – and what you do is often much more important than what you say.
 For example, if you want your child to say ‘please’, say it yourself.
 If you don’t want your child to raise her voice, speak quietly and gently yourself.
 More often than not, Children are the mirror image of their environment.

 When your child is behaving in a way you like, give her some positive feedback.
 For example, ‘Wow, you’re playing so nicely.
 I really like the way you’re keeping all the blocks on the table’.
 This works better than waiting for the blocks to come crashing to the floor before you take notice and say, ‘Hey, stop that’.

 When you get close to your child, you can tune in to what he might be feeling or thinking.
 Being close also helps him focus on what you’re saying about his behaviour.
 If you’re close to your child and have his attention, you don’t need to make him look at you.

 To listen actively, you can nod as your child talks, and repeat back what you think your child is feeling.
 For example, ‘It sounds like you feel really sad that your blocks fell down’.
 When you do this, it can help young children cope with tension and big emotions like frustration, which sometimes lead to unwanted behaviour.
 It also makes them feel respected and comforted.
 It can even diffuse potential temper tantrums.

 5. Keep promises

 When you follow through on your promises, good or bad, your child learns to trust and respect you.
 She learns that you won’t let her down when you’ve promised something nice, and she also learns not to try to change your mind when you’ve explained a consequence.